TMingZhao/APUNet_pytorch/readme.md

-### https://drive.google.com/open?id=1BNqjidBVWP0_MUdMTeGy1wZiR6fqyGmCPytorch 1.2 implementation of paper "TPU: Sparse and Non-uniform Point Cloud Upsampling with Transformer"
+### Pytorch 1.2 implementation of paper "TPU: Sparse and Non-uniform Point Cloud Upsampling with Transformer"

 ## environment config